 Acne scarring can be treated using a few different devices, certain creams and applications, and some specialised surgical techniques.
 We use a combination approach for our acne-scarred clients, including newer radiofrequency treatments, microdermabrasion, laser resurfacing, and other laser treatments.
-We also use hyaluronic acid (a dermal filler) which actually improves skin over time.
+We also use a dermal filler which actually improves skin over time.

-- Atrophic and rolling scars typically respond well to hyaluronic acid and collagen-stimulating treatments, dermabrasion, skin needling, and laser resurfacing.
+- Atrophic and rolling scars typically respond well to dermal fillers and collagen-stimulating treatments, dermabrasion, skin needling, and laser resurfacing.

 - Hypertrophic scars tend to respond well to topical steroids, skin needling, cryotherapy and sometimes surgical revision.

 - Keloid scarring is difficult to treat, since any damage to the skin causes a recurrence of the problem.